Data model structure

 * `1..null` - the object occurs at least once, with no limit on the maximum number of occurrences

-* a description of the object's meaning for the application
+* description of the object's meaning for the application

 {% hint style="info" %}

-Nodes can therefore be uniquely identified by a key formed by concatenating the keys of parent nodes, e.g.: `client.email`.
+Nodes can therefore be unambiguously identified using a key formed by joining the keys of parent nodes, e.g.: `client.email`.

 {% endhint %}